Delta Plan for Spatial Adaptation

 Risk dialogues and strategies

 A risk dialogue is the step between the stress test and the establishment of an implementation agenda.
 Vulnerabilities to problems with excess water, heat stress, drought and flood risks are discussed during risk dialogues.
-The participants determine in consultation which risks they deem acceptable or not, make balanced choices, and develop ambitions that may be included in a climate adaptation strategy.
+The participants determine in consultation which risks they deem acceptable or not, make balanced decisions, and develop ambitions that may be included in a climate adaptation strategy.
 This process is tailored to the specific circumstances and it may include several meetings with parties of all kinds.
 There are no national guidelines for risk dialogues: each area has an individual approach.

 The first series of risk dialogues has now been completed in all the working regions.
 They used the Risk Dialogue Roadmap for this purpose.
 It consists of three steps: preparations, discussions and completion.
+The first three phases have now been completed in all 45 working regions and they have resulted in implementation agendas.

 Implementation agendas